 Sign up for a credit card with an introductory bonus point offer

 Some rewards credit cards that are linked to the Qantas program offer bonus Qantas Points on sign up.
 Some of the more premium cards can offer up to 50,000 bonus points, so make sure you compare your options to make sure you get the best deal.
 Ensure that you check if there are any restrictions on these offers, such as whether you have to spend a certain amount in the first three months to be eligible to receive the bonus.
 You should also take into account the cost of the card, including the rates and fees, and see if the bonus points will be worth it.
 Some cards that offer bonus points are listed in the comparison table below:

-Qantas Cash is a prepaid debit Mastercard that allows you to load and spend money in up to 11 currencies.
-You can also earn Qantas Points on eligible everyday purchases and manage your account, view balances, transaction history and transfer money via the Qantas Cash mobile app.
+Qantas Travel Money is a prepaid debit Mastercard that allows you to load and spend money in up to 11 currencies.
+You can also earn Qantas Points on eligible everyday purchases and manage your account, view balances, transaction history and transfer money via the Qantas Travel Money mobile app.